-- 1) Install the hardware as detailed in Chapter 3. - Switch ON the controller. - 3) Run the APT User program Start/All Programs/Thorlabs/APT User/APT User.
+- 1) Fit the gimbal mount and install the hardware as detailed in Chapter 3. - Run the APT User program Start/All Programs/Thorlabs/APT User/APT User.
 The APT server registers automatically the units connected on the USB bus and displays the associated GUI panels as shown in Fig. 4.1.

-4) Notice how the total closed loop travel for the associated piezo is displayed in the 'Travel' window - see Fig. 4.1.
+3) Notice how the total travel range for the associated piezo is displayed in the 'Travel' window - see Fig. 4.1.